dlbeer/quirc/README.md

 Installation
 ------------
 To build the library and associated demos/tests, type `make`.
+If you need to decode "large" image files build with `CFLAGS="-DQUIRC_MAX_REGIONS=65534" make` instead.
+Note that this will increase the memory usage, it is discouraged for low resource devices (i.e. embedded).

 Type `make install` to install the library, header file and camera demos.

 You can specify one or several of the following targets if you don't want, or are unable to build everything: